dulrich/recipe-book/recipes/cinnamon-rolls.md

 *	2		t	cinnamon

 ## Directions
-1. Warm milk to about 110°, place into mixing boql, add butter, and stir until melted.
+1. Warm milk to about 110°, place into mixing bowl, add butter, and stir until melted.
 2. Pitch yeast into milk/butter mixture.
 Stir, then allow to activate for 5 minutes.
 3. Add `2 T` brown sugar, and `1/4 t` salt.
 Stir.
 4. Add flour slowly, forming a sticky dough.